 You’ll be in good company on your spring ski holiday – Queenstown has a jam-packed schedule of exciting events to celebrate the sunniest part of the season.

-Winter Pride brings the LGBTQ+ community out in force, with a mission to have the most fun possible on snow and everywhere else.
-Check out the full programme here.
+- Winter Pride brings the LGBTQ+ community out in force, with a mission to have the most fun possible on snow and everywhere else.

-Snowboxx is Europe’s biggest on-snow festival and it’s coming to Queenstown this spring.
-With an epic combination of DJs, parties and après ski, Cardrona Alpine Resort and Treble Cone will be absolutely buzzing.
+- Snowboxx is Europe’s biggest on-snow festival.
+With an epic combination of DJs, parties and après ski, Cardrona Alpine Resort and Treble Cone will be pumping.
 World-class acts are set to galvanise the party vibes with performances from Kora, Lee Mvtthews, Shapeshifter and Sweet Mix Kids.

-Winter Games NZ brings the world’s best athletes to Queenstown.
+- Winter Games NZ brings the world’s best athletes to Queenstown.
 It’s a spectator’s dream with a huge range of snow sports competitions from freestyle skiing and snowboarding to alpine racing and freeride.
-Due to closed borders, Winter Games will run a contingency event schedule for 2021.
-But if the 2020 alternative plan (Obsidian) was anything to go by, it will be a sight to behold.
-One of the best events to watch – The North Face Frontier Freeride World Qualifier – is going ahead, with the craziest freeriders dropping in to jump off big cliffs in The Remarkables’ Alta Chutes.
-Keep up to date on Winter Games ‘21 here.
+One of the best events to watch – The North Face Frontier Freeride World Qualifier – features the craziest freeriders dropping in to jump off big cliffs in The Remarkables’ Alta Chutes.

-From Hakuba, Japan to the heart of Queenstown - Snow Machine is coming to NZ for the first time this winter.
+- Snow Machine from Hakuba, Japan to the heart of Queenstown.
 Featuring an epic music lineup including Flight Facilities, The Avalanches, Hot Dub Time Machine and more.
-This fourday festival held between Coronet Peak and The Remarkables will be one to remember.
-Find out more here.
+This four-day festival held between Coronet Peak and The Remarkables will be one to remember.